urbio-ecology/superb-connectivity/README.md

 # Acknowledgements

+This research was conducted on the unceded lands of the Wurundjeri Woi Wurrung and Bunurong Boon Wurrung peoples of the Eastern Kulin Nation, and the unceded lands of nipaluna, lutruwita of the muwinina people.
 We would like to thank Kylie Soanes, Marco Amati, Sarah Bekessy, Lee Harrison, Kirsten Parris, Cristina Ramalho, Rodney van de Ree, and Caragh Threlfall for their work on the original paper this work is based upon.
 We would also like to thank Hugh Stanford, Nadine Gaskell, Kerryn